CheoR/Cardio/README.md

     * Are you trying to improve your database design and/or data relationship skills?
     * Are you trying to improve your design skills?
     * Are you trying to learn a new technology?
+    * Are you trying to practice Test Driven Development?
     * ...etc...

     > **NOTE:** You will probably have multiple learning objectives.